ConfoederatioVF/Vercengen/docs/autodoc/index.md

 ## Getting Started:
 Vercengen is currently native to **Electron**/**Node.js** with better support planned for in-browser versions via a single-file CDN.
 Bootstrapping a Vercengen app requires the following steps.

+Running Vercengen in the browser means that certain components (i.e. FileExplorer, ScriptManager) will not be presently operable, and you may have to make manual adjustments as such.

 1. [Download](<https://github.com/Confoederatio/Vercengen/>) the current UF folder and drop it into your root directory.
 2. Ensure you have the following dependencies installed for the full feature set in your `package.json` file:
    ```json